What Everyone Ought To Know

 The above quote from Ray Kurzweil, co-founder of Singularity University and project-based learning advocate, sums it perfectly.
 To use an analogy, think back when you first learned to ride a bike.
-Were you placed in a classroom to learn the laws of physics, mechanics and gravity in order to properly prepare yourself to find a bike?
+Were you placed in a classroom to learn the laws of physics, mechanics, and gravity in order to properly prepare yourself to ride a bike?
 Probably not.

 Or how about when you learned your native language.
 As an infant, were you shoved in a classroom to learn vocabulary and grammar to start the mission towards your first words?
 Highly doubtful.
 In both scenarios, people learn by doing.
 You get on a bike and you fail time and time again until you finally get it.
 As a child, you’re immersed in what is then a foreign language and through some trial and error, you eventually become fluent.
 Rote memorization was never required in order to succeed.